jonas-raposinha/r-map-plotting/README.md

 ![plot 7](https://github.com/jonas-raposinha/r-map-plotting/blob/master/images/07.png)

 The legend for the “shaded” areas can be added in the same way.
-In order to combine then, however, we will create a space for that extra box in the first legend and then overlay.
+In order to combine them, however, we will create a space for that extra box in the first legend and then overlay.

 ```R
 title(main = "Multidrug-resistant Klebsiella pneumoniae in 2016", cex.main = 1)